Coast Mountain College

 Founded 1975 | Terrace, BC

 Tucked away in the coastal mountains of British Columbia near the Great Bear Rainforest, Coast Mountain College offers innovative programs and experiential, place-based education.
 Formerly known as Northwest Community College, the school has campuses in Hazelton, Haida Gwaii, Prince Rupert, Smithers and Terrace.
 A range of certificates, diplomas, associate degrees, trades, apprenticeships and upgrading programs are offered.
-Coast Mountain emphasizes Indigenous programming; the college’s student body is made up of 47 per cent self-identified Indigenous students.
+Coast Mountain emphasizes Indigenous programming, and the college’s student body is made up of 47 per cent self-identified Indigenous students.
 The First Nations fine arts program focuses on the northern style of West Coast First Nations art and is the only one of its kind in Canada.
-Intensive summer field schools condense a full semester into a few weeks.
-In one, students are paired with RCMP members to investigate a crime using forensic studies.
-In another, students examine the geography of northern B.C. and Alaska during a two-week trip to mines and glaciers.

 Popular Programs